AnthonyDickson/bacteria-project/README.md

 6. AdaBoost with Decision Trees.
 7. Convolutional Neural Network

 Additionally, the parameters 'C', 'gamma', and 'kernel' are optimised for the SVM model via grid search.
 The score given for the SVM model is the model initialised with the best parameters found in this parameter search.
+See [Appendix I: SVM Parameters](#appendix-i-svm-parameters) for more details.

 The decision stumps/trees used with AdaBoost and RandomForest are tested with a max tree depth of 1 (for decision stumps) and 3.
 RandomForest models are tested with 512 classifiers and AdaBoost with 256 classifiers.

-The architecture of the convolutional neural network (CNN) model that is used is as follows:
+**Table 1.** Convolutional neural network architecture used for generating results.

 |Layer (type)                |# Kernels |Kernel Shape|Output Shape  |# Params    |
 |----------------------------|----------|------------|--------------|------------|